Buying a home is often a financial challenge. But it can be one of the best ways to accumulate wealth over time.

 When you sell your home, your equity effectively becomes cash — minus real estate agent fees and taxes.

 4. You can avoid housing payments in retirement

-Housing is the largest expense for households headed by someone age 65 or older — typically amounting to $15,529 per year — according to the U.S. Department of Labor.
-That’s about $1,294 per month.
+Housing is the largest expense for households headed by someone age 55 or older, according to the U.S. Department of Labor.

-As a homeowner, you can avoid all or some housing expenses in retirement, freeing up income for other uses.
+However, as a homeowner, you can avoid most of those housing expenses in retirement if you pay off your mortgage.
+That frees up income for other uses.
 For help getting there, check out “7 Painless Ways to Pay Off Your Mortgage Years Earlier.”

 5. You won’t have to worry about being evicted

-When you own a home, no one can force you to leave as long as you keep up your mortgage payments.
+When you own a home, no one can force you to leave as long as you keep up the mortgage payments.
 That’s not the case when you’re a renter.

-Your landlord could evict you if you violate terms of your lease.
-A landlord could also opt not to renew a lease if there are plans to convert a rental property into to a condominium or to sell and tear it down to make room for new housing developments.
+The landlord could evict you if you violate terms of the lease.
+A landlord could also opt not to renew a lease if there are plans to convert a rental property into condominiums, or to sell and tear it down to make room for new housing developments.

 6. You’ll have more freedom